agile-data-engine/ade-file-notifier-reference/README.md

 # Data source configuration
 Configure data sources into configuration files in YAML-format.

-See configuration example in [config/example_1.yaml](config/example_1.yaml).
+See configuration examples in [config/example_1.yaml](config/example_1.yaml) and [config/example_2.yaml](config/example_2.yaml).
 These YAML-files can be split into multiple files depending on the requirements.
+YAML-files can be named freely.

 A table describing each attribute in YAML and supported levels: